Texas Department of Criminal Justice

 The Public Information Office (PIO), headquartered in Huntsville, acts as a liaison between the Texas Department of Criminal Justice and the media.
 TDCJ’s public information officers field questions about topics ranging from the death penalty to the criminal background of individual offenders.

-Because of its rich history and its status as the second largest prison system in the United States, TDCJ is often the focus of in-depth reports and documentaries, as well as many timely or breaking news stories.
+Because of its rich history and status as the second largest prison system in the United States, TDCJ is often the focus of reports, documentaries, and many timely or breaking news stories.
 PIO works with media throughout the world to tell the TDCJ story.
-It assists reporters in covering the agency and its events, as well as the activities of the Texas Board of Criminal Justice.
+It helps reporters cover the agency and its events, as well as the activities of the Texas Board of Criminal Justice.

-PIO distributes news releases and media advisories on various events and activities of significance and public interest.
+PIO distributes news releases and media advisories on significant agency events and activities of public interest.
 It also provides assistance to documentary and film producers, researchers and book authors.

 It is the philosophy of the agency to be as candid as possible with media in order to inform the public of its activities.
 Information is given as allowed by agency policy and in accordance with state public information laws.
-A PIO staff member is always on call to answer media inquiries that come in after regular business hours.
+A PIO staff member is on call to answer media inquiries 24 hours a day.

 The Public Information Office is dedicated to responding to news media inquiries in a timely and accurate manner.
-By taking a proactive stance, the office is able to provide information about TDCJ’s many positive programs to the media and educate the public on the workings of the agency.
+By taking a proactive stance, the office is able to provide information about TDCJ’s many positive programs and educate the public on the workings of the agency.